 Resiliency wasn't a concept to them.
 These children were living witnesses to its power: happy and expecting nothing.

-What a contrast to the states with child-teen anxiety and suicide on the rise, food disorders, smartphone and gaming addictions with 7-second attention spans alongside social media's pseudo connection.
+What a contrast this orphanage was to the states with child-teen anxiety and suicide on the rise, food disorders, smartphone and gaming addictions with 7-second attention spans alongside social media's pseudo connection.
 My heart swelled and shriveled all at once.

-In a flash, I realized to my core that there is nothing more sustaining or powerful and transformative than love.
+In a flash, I realized to my core that there is nothing more sustaining, powerful, and transformative than love.

 So is resilience a skill?
 Resiliency is a way of living.
 It is a brave and positive perspective that sees what is possible.
 Resilience lives in all of us: it is the power of love.

 “The oak fought the wind and was broken,

 the willow bent when it must and survived.”